wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Don't forget to define the form field first (see [the edit mode section](#edit-mode)).
 Under the hood, direct edit uses ngModel while edit mode uses form controls.
 By default, direct edit is turned off.

+- sticky `isSticky(sticky: boolean)`:
+If you have a wide table that is scrollable and want to make a column stick, use the sticky table column options.
+The sticky options sticks the column to the left of the table.
+It will start to stick once it has passed the left border of the table.

+- stickyEnd `isStickyEnd(stickyEnd: boolean)`:
+The same as `sticky`, but the column will stick to the end of the table.
+The column will start sticking once it has passed the right border of the table.

 ### Edit-mode